-A) Expected credit loss allowance
+C) Expected credit loss allowance - financial year 19-20

 The calculation of the Bank's expected credit loss allowance against loan commitments and guarantees under IFRS 9 requires the Bank to make a number of judgements, assumptions and estimates.
-Following the Bank's decision to sell both the Corporate Banking and Buy to let portfolios, the existing portfolios which remain on the balance sheet have been remeasured to their recoverable amount as at the end of current financial period.
-The basis for remeasurement is described as follows:
+Following the Bank's decision to sell both the Corporate Banking and Buy to let portfolios, the existing portfolios which remain on the balance sheet have been remeasured to their recoverable amount for the financial year 19-20.
+The basis for measurement is described as follows:

-i) Corporate Loans and Investments portfolio
+i) Corporate Banking portfolio